• Skip to main content

 Top 10 Instagram Tips for the Modern Nonprofit

 Instagram is, without a doubt, a modern marketing powerhouse.
-In June 2018 Instagram announced it had hit the 1 billion users milestone.
+As per the latest update in 2021, Instagram has over 1.074 billion users.
 Among the major social networks, only Facebook and YouTube have more people logging in.

 The platform is growing fast.
-With regards to business growth, an estimated 71% of US businesses use Instagram, almost double the number of businesses (48.8%) that used Instagram in 2016!
+With regards to business growth, an estimated 75% of US businesses use Instagram, and over 81% of people use Instagram to help research products and services.

-With all of this in mind, it’s easy to see why an organization should use Instagram to grow.
+With all of this in mind, it’s easy to see why a nonprofit should use Instagram to grow.
 Using Instagram offers a number of advantages, including:

 1. High User Engagement